googlefonts/roboto-flex/README.md

 After the public announcement of the technology, the Google Fonts team commissioned Font Bureau to develop a pilot project, [Amstelvar](https://github.com/TypeNetwork/Amstelvar), that demonstrates a novel approach that uses a system of inter-related axes.
 This increases the fine typographic control available to typographers, and enables a new kind of “parametric” typography.

-Learn more about this new typography at [variablefonts.typenetwork.com](https://variablefonts.typenetwork.com)
+Learn more about this new technology at [variablefonts.typenetwork.com](https://variablefonts.typenetwork.com)

 ## License